department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 1. Veterans (and others) will understand what "presumptive conditions" mean after reading the plain language description in the results flow.

-    - UNKNOWN: All 9 participants in this study already understood what *presumptive condition* were *before* they read the description in the wizard.
+    - UNKNOWN: All 9 participants in this study already understood what *presumptive conditions* were *before* they read the description in the wizard.

 ## Key Findings